 Once you have determined the value of the spring constant, k, from the slope of the line, you are ready to determine the effective mass of the spring.
 To do this, extend the straight line until it intersects the vertical y-axis.
 The line will intersect the y-axis at - me (negative me).
 Based on theoretical considerations, the absolute value of me should be around one-third of the mass of the spring.

-Optional: Using Google's Science Journal to Measure Period
+Optional: Using a Sensor App to Measure Period

 When your weights oscillate up and down, their motion is periodic, as described in the introduction.
 When you use a stopwatch to measure the phone's period, you do this based on its position (for example, how long it takes the phone to start at the top, go down to the bottom, and return to exactly where it started at the top).
 If you could trace the phone's vertical position on a graph over time, it would be sinusoidal.
 You can determine the period of a sine wave by measuring the horizontal distance between two peaks, or any other identical points between two periods (Figure 3).